maciej-podgorski/birdnet-go/internal/audio/README.md

 - Provides buffer management for audio data
 - Implements both analysis buffers (for real-time processing) and capture buffers (for recording)
 - Handles thread-safe read/write operations for multiple audio sources
+- See detailed documentation in the [buffer README](buffer/README.md)

 ### Model (`internal/audio/model`)
 - Manages BirdNET model instances
 - Maps audio sources to specific model instances
 - Provides a unified interface for analyzing audio with BirdNET
+- See detailed documentation in the [model README](model/README.md)

 ## Key Components